TheWanderingCrow/CrOS/nixos-bootstrap/README.md

 # Bootstrap ISO for NixOS

-From the root directory, run `just iso` to generate the ISO file
+From this subdirectory directory, run `just iso` to generate the ISO file